tidymodels/tidymodels.org/learn/work/tune-text/index.html.md

 Text, perhaps more so than tabular data we often deal with, must be heavily processed to be used as predictor data for modeling.
 There are multiple ways to process and prepare text for modeling; let's add several steps together to create different kinds of features:

-* Create an initial set of count-based features, such as the number of words, spaces, lower- or uppercase characters, URLs, and so on; we can use the [textfeatures](https://github.com/mkearney/textfeatures) package for this.
+* Create an initial set of count-based features, such as the number of words, spaces, lower- or uppercase characters, URLs, and so on; we can use the [step_textfeatures()](https://textrecipes.tidymodels.org/reference/step_textfeature.html) fun for this.

 * [Tokenize](https://smltar.com/tokenization.html) the text (i.e. break the text into smaller components such as words).